antlersanchors/antlersanchors.github.io/_portfolio/messaging-service-for-newcomers.md

 <h2 id="overview">An independent pilot project for Immigration, Refugess, and Citizenship Canada</h2>

 We’ve been prototyping a service to connect refugee newcomers to volunteers via SMS text and voice messages.
+This project was undertaken as a response to an RFP for innovative activities to support Syrian newcomer settlement in Canada.
+We were selected to explore the potential of an SMS messaging service in this context, as part of a rapid research and prototyping sprint.

 ### How does it work?